Made In Winter Pork Roast with Apple Cider Gravy

 Place the roasting pan over medium heat on the stovetop and bring the pan juices to low simmer.
 Add the chicken stock and white wine and stir to simmer, about a minute.
 Keep moving the roasting pan over the stovetop to get all the sauce to heat up equally.

 Add the apple cider to the pan and stir to combine.
 In a small bowl, combine the corn starch and very cold water to make a slurry, stirring until well combined.
 Pour the slurry into the pan and stir to combine well.
-Add the balsamic, stir, and simmer, about 5 minutes total, scrappy the pan to get all the luscious bits from the pan.
+Add the balsamic, stir, and simmer until the cornstarch has thickened the texture of the gravy, about 5 minutes total, scraping the pan to get all the luscious bits from the bottom.
 Carefully pour any sauce from the cutting board into the roasting pan and stir to combine.

 Transfer the gravy to a small pitcher or gravy dish.
 Return the pork roast and vegetables to the pan and serve with the gravy on the side.
 Enjoy!